 There are four different kinds of public transport in Rome.
-The metro system consists of 3 lines, although one of these is not really ready yet.
+The metro system consists of 3 lines, although one of the three has not been completed yet.
 Most tram lines are not important for tourists since they go around the center, but hardly enter it.
 There is an extensive network of bus lines, however, which will get you to any part of the city.
 Lastly, there are also some train lines that are considered part of the Rome public transport network.

 Public Transport Rome